-Your Deductible is the dollar amount shown in the Benefit Summary that you are responsible to pay every Calendar Year when receiving most Covered Services before benefits are provided by us.
+Your Deductible is the dollar amount you must pay each Calendar Year before we provide benefits for Covered Services.
 Deductible amounts are payable to your Qualified Practitioner after we have processed your claim.

-Certain Covered Services, such as most In-Network preventive care, are covered without a Deductible.
-Please see your Benefit Summary for information about these Services.
+Certain Covered Services are covered without meeting the Deductible, including Safe Harbor drugs, subject to formulary tier, and most In-Network preventive care.
+Please see your Benefit Summary for more information.